Kazakhstan

 Background

-Ethnic Kazakhs, a mix of Turkic and Mongol nomadic tribes with additional Persian cultural influences, migrated to the region in the 15th century.
-The area was conquered by Russia in the 18th and 19th centuries, and Kazakhstan became a Soviet Republic in 1925.
+Ethnic Kazakhs, a mix of Turkic nomadic tribes, migrated to the region in the 15th century.
+Russia conquered the area in the 18th and 19th centuries, and Kazakhstan became a Soviet Republic in 1925.
 The country gained independence in 1991.

 Geography